Bobzilla07/ClockTab/README.md

 # ClockTab
-For thoose people who dont think a clock or watch is a good thing to look at
+ClockTab is a clock that runs in your tabs